ctechfilmuniversity/workshop_matsha/docs/code/shader_sphere_toon/shader_sphere_toon_steps.md

 ### TODO 3: Outline

-For creating an outline-like as black line, we can compute and check the the angle between the view direction and the surface normal in the same way as for the diffuse value for the angle between light direction and the surface normal.
+For creating an outline-like as black line, we can compute and check the the angle between the view direction and the surface normal in the same way we as for the diffuse value for the angle between light direction and the surface normal.

 We want to draw an outline if the view direction and the surface normal are somewhat perpendicular to each other, meaning where their dot product is around 0.